pagekit/docs/developer-guides/themes.md

 ],
 ```

-### `positions`: Register widget positions for a theme
+### Positions
-Widget positions allow users to publish Widgets in several locations of your theme markup.
-They appear in the Widget area of the Pagekit admin panel are selectable by the user when setting up a Widget.
+Widget positions allow users to publish widgets in several locations of your theme markup.
+They appear in the _Widgets_ area of the Pagekit admin panel and can be selected by the user when setting up a widget.

-Each widget position is defined by an identifier (i.e. `sidebar`) and a label to be displayed to the user (i.e. `Sidebar`).
+Each widget position is defined by an identifier (i.e. `sidebar`) and a label to be displayed to the user (i.e. _Sidebar_).

 ```php
 'positions' => [